Workflow#

 @choldgraf : To represent 2i2c’s overall strategy and policies

-@colliand: To represent our overall partnerships strategy and team
+@colliand: To represent our overall Business Development strategy

-@Gman0909 : To represent our product operations and strategy
+@Gman0909 : To represent our product and services strategy

 @yuvipanda : To represent our technical and open source strategy